cle1994/web-tier-2016/Week 3 - Intro to Javascript and HTTP Requests/README.md

 * About them: An umbrella organization of international relations organizations on campus.
-* I'm going to be setting up 1:1 meetings with each of you over boba or a snack of your choice this week or next week. :)
+* I'm going to be setting up 1:1 meetings with each of you over boba or a snack of your choice this week or next week. :smiley:

 ## Warm-Up
 * They want: